Engine versions supported: Cinematic Unity Explorer supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono)

 Depending on the game, there may be Thunderstore Mod Manager support.
 If so, many of the steps below regarding selecting the right BepInEx/MelonLoader may be avoidable, providing a more streamlined process for installation.
 Most, if not all, games that can be managed through Thunderstore have their BepInEx version already chosen by other players, making installation of CUE as simple as installing BepInEx through the manager, and dragging CUE into the BepInEx folder.

-Please note, you still need to identify the type of Unity game so that you download the correct CUE version for your game.
+Please note that you still need to identify the type of Unity game so that you download the correct CUE version for your game.

 Identifying the type of Unity game